electricitymaps/electricitymaps-contrib/README.md

 ## Frequently asked questions

+_We also have a lot more questions answered on [app.electricitymaps.com/faq](https://app.electricitymaps.com/faq)!_

 **Where does the data come from?**
 The data comes from many different sources.
 You can check them out [here](https://github.com/electricityMaps/electricitymaps-contrib/blob/master/DATA_SOURCES.md)